 See more beautiful pictures from the farm's website gallery here.

-Calf at Foot Dairy:
+The Calf at Foot dairy - Indie farmer